 It is such a refreshing difference from the appeasement policies that got us here, and that means Bill Clinton.

-He is he has done exactly the right thing.
+He has done exactly the right thing.

 It's a perfect example.